 An angular mass of 17.5 kg was found on the farm of Patrick Monaghan about one mile west of Perryville, Missouri.
 The mass was sticking out of the soil as if it had been previously disturbed by plowing.
 It has suffered from terrestrial weathering and lost an average of 12 mm from the surface, but still preserves sections of the heat-affected zone and retains evidence of ablation pits.

-The above photo shows a 11.5 g etched partial slice that displays kamacite spindles in a µm-sized Thomson (Widmanstätten) pattern.
+To learn more about the relationship between this and other iron chemical groups, see Appendix III.
+The photo above shows a 11.5 g etched partial slice that displays kamacite spindles in a µm-sized Thomson (Widmanstätten) pattern.
 An ~1 mm shocked troilite nodule is visible on this slice.
 These 0.12 mm nodules generally occur every 25 cm², rarely attaining a size of up to 8 mm.
 The photo below is from the National Museum, showing the original mass.